-G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Only for College of Pharmacy Students G4 Do tuition and fees vary by undergraduate instructional program? % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 12 18 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x G4 Γ Yes No Do tuition and fees vary by undergraduate instructional program? % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?